 Value Proposition & Benefits of Membership

 The University Consortium for Geographic Information Science (UCGIS) enables scholars within its 60+ member institutions (universities and colleges, federal agencies, industry partners, and international affiliates) to collaboratively engage in interdisciplinary research and teaching to advance GIScience.
 UCGIS facilitates and supports scholarly communities and networks to undertake large scale projects that serve the GIS community as a whole.
-UCGIS promotes the ethical use of and access to geographic information and technologies.
+We are the professional hub for the academic GIS community.

 Institutional membership in UCGIS enables:

 Participation in formulation of cutting edge research activities

 - UCGIS scholars are developing a 2015-2025 research agenda for the GIScience field, building on our earlier effort, A Research Agenda for Geographic Information Science (McMaster & Usery, 2005) that documents the state-of-the-art research topics in GIScience;

 - UCGIS member institutions and partners are revising and updating the original GIS&T Body of Knowledge (the BoK).
 The BoK is a framework and a guide for students, educators, professionals and regulators, and educational materials and content are being developed for member access only;

 - UCGIS is championing the Sustainability Learning Communities Network (SLCN) to engage in collaborative and interdisciplinary research on sustainability and resilience;

 - UCGIS awards merit-based travel support to scholars (both faculty and students) from member organizations to encourage and promote sharing of their research at our Symposia;

 Collaboration and networking for successful research